shotover/shotover-proxy/docs/src/examples/redis-clustering.md

 {{#include ../../../shotover-proxy/examples/redis-cluster/topology.yaml}}
 ```

-If you didnt use the standard docker-compose setup file then you will need to change first_contact_points to point to the redis instances you used.
+If you didnt use the standard `docker-compose.yml` setup then you will need to change `first_contact_points` to point to the Redis instances you used.

 ## Starting

-Run shotover, if Shotover can successfully contact your Redis cluster you should see the following:
+Run Shotover, if Shotover can successfully contact your Redis cluster you should see the following:

 ```console
 user@demo$ ./shotover-proxy
 2021-11-03T06:20:03.955870Z  INFO shotover_proxy::runner: Starting Shotover 0.1.0